rpereira-dev/CubeEngine/README.md

 Then in Eclipse, import the project
 (You can also import the gradle project directly if you are using the Eclipse plugin)

-You now have 4 projects:
+You now have 3 projects:

 - VoxelEngine is the core engine
 - POT is a game implementation
 - Mod sample : a mod example, which will be imported by POT on launch
-- Model Editor : the Model Editor tools